 While Mexico is more commonly portrayed as both a producer and corridor for fentanyl shipments bound for the United States, the study gives a rare glimpse into a developing consumption problem — and authors are hoping public policymakers will take note.

 The 15-month study examined the deadly phenomenon of illicit fentanyl use that up to now has gone largely undocumented in Mexico.
 The report, published last month by the scientific journal Addiction, was spearheaded by Mexico’s National Institute for Psychiatry and Prevencasa, a Tijuana nonprofit that works with intravenous drug users.

-Post expires and will no longer be available at 7:35 pm on Friday January 8th, 2021Tags: Fentanyl
+This post expires and will no longer be available at 7:35 pm on Friday, January 8th, 2021Tags: Fentanyl